-Q Unassigned Grade: an administrative code assigned by the Registrar's Office in extenuating circumstances and on an interim basis, along with appropriate transcript notation, pending resolution of a final grade decision.
+Q Unassigned Grade: an administrative code assigned by the Registrar's Office in extenuating circumstances.

 TR Transfer course: indicates that a course was taken at another postsecondary institution.

 W Withdrawal: a student receives a "W" following official withdrawal from a course.
 (See the section below for conditions).